Criminal Sexual Conduct In Minnesota

 A Stearns County sheriff’s deputy faces multiple felony charges for criminal sexual conduct.
 The deputy is accused of sexually abusing three minors between July 2008 and December 2009.
-The deputy was placed on leave from the Sheriff’s Office on December 10, 2009, the same day the first victims came forward.
+The deputy was placed on leave from the Sheriff’s Office on December 10, 2009, the same day the first victims spoke out.

 Two of the victims were members of the Sheriff’s Department’s Explorer Post, of which the deputy was the leader.
 A third victim is a relative of the accused.